zenmonkeykstop/qubes-doc.rtd/developer/services/qrexec2.rst

 -------------------------------

 **Note:** This section is not needed to use qrexec for writing Qubes apps.
-Also note the `qrexec framework implemention in Qubes R3 </doc/qrexec3/>`__ significantly differs from what is described in this section.
+Also note the :doc:`qrexec framework implemention in Qubes R3 </developer/services/qrexec>` significantly differs from what is described in this section.

 The VM-VM channels in Qubes R2 are made via “gluing” two VM-Dom0 and